 - During pregnancy.
 If you are pregnant, your periods will normally stop until after the baby is born.

 - During breastfeeding.
 If you are fully breastfeeding, you will normally not have a period until you stop.
-You may find you have a bleed if you drop a feed, or start to breastfeed much less.
+You may find you have a bleed if you drop a feed, or start to breastfeed less.

 - If you are using certain types of contraception.
 Some types of contraception may stop periods.
 They do not do so in all women; however, it is normal not to have periods (or to have very light periods) if you are using:

-- The progestogen-only contraceptive pill (POP, or mini-pill).
+- The contraceptive progestogen-only pill (POP, or mini-pill).

 - The intrauterine system (IUS) - sometimes called a coil.

 Stress affects the chemical messengers called hormones which are released from your brain.
 These hormones then go on to affect other hormones released from your ovaries which normally trigger your periods.
 Stress or a sudden shock can stop your periods in this way.
 Usually if this is the case, they resume naturally over some time.

 Losing weight may result in periods stopping.
 This can occur if your body mass index (BMI) goes below 19.
 If you have an eating disorder called anorexia nervosa, losing too much weight can result in your periods stopping.
 It may also happen to athletes, gymnasts, long-distance runners and people who do an excessive amount of exercise.

 PCOS is a common condition which can cause periods to be very infrequent or sometimes stop altogether.
 Women with PCOS may have other symptoms such as difficulty losing weight, spots (acne) and too much body hair.
 See the separate leaflet called Polycystic Ovary Syndrome for more details.